Getting Started with Workload Identity | Teleport

 pid: The PID of the workload process.

-To configure Workload Attestation, you configure a set of rules for each SVID.
-Each rule is a list of characteristics, and all characteristics within the rule must match for that rule to pass.
-If you have multiple rules, any one rule can pass for the SVID to be issued.
+Within a Workload Identity, you can configure rules based on the attributes determined via workload attestation.
+Each rule contains a number of tests and all tests must pass for the rule to pass.
+At least one rule must pass for the Workload Identity to be allowed to issue a credential.

-For example, to configure an SVID to be issued only to workloads that are running as the user with ID 1000 or running as a user with a primary group ID of 50:
+For example, to configure a Workload Identity to be issued only to workloads that are running as the user with ID 1000 or running as a user with a primary group ID of 50:

 rules: